Amanita pantherina: Description

-Gills: adnexed to free, close to crowded, white becoming greyish, truncate.
+The gills are adnexed to free, close to crowded, white becoming greyish, truncate.

-Spores: white in deposit, smooth, broadly ellipsoid to ellipsoid to elongate, inamyloid, infrequently globose.
-8–14 x 6–10 µm.
+The spores are white in deposit, smooth, broadly ellipsoid to ellipsoid to elongate, inamyloid, infrequently globose.
+8–14 x 6–10 μm.

-Stipe: 5–15 cm long × .6–3 cm wide, subcylindric, somewhat narrowing upward, white, becoming slightly tannish in age, stuffed then hollow, finely floccose becoming smooth above the ring, and with small appressed squamules or creamy floccose material below.
+The stipe is 5–15 cm long × .6–3 cm wide, subcylindric, somewhat narrowing upward, white, becoming slightly tannish in age, stuffed then hollow, finely floccose becoming smooth above the ring, and with small appressed squamules or creamy floccose material below.
 The volva is white, becoming grey with age, forming one or sometimes two narrow hoop-like rings just above the bulbous base.
 The flesh is white, unchanging when injured.